fernandoem88/react-hooks-in-callback/README.md

 }
 ```

-instead if we used a _redux-thunk_ approach, we should define dispatch and history in our components to dispatch the login action and pass history as parameter
+just to compare both approaches, if we used a _redux-thunk_ way instead, we had to define _dispatch_ and _history_ in our components to dispatch the login action and pass history as parameter

 ```typescript
 import { utils } from './configs'